ThePrince05/Chat-App-Server/README.md

 The Docker images are published on [DockerHub](https://hub.docker.com/repository/docker/jimmynostar/tcpservertest/general), allowing you to deploy the server on various computers or servers easily.

 ## Features
-Listens on port 5000 by default.
+Listens on port 5000 (Mapped to 7893) by default.
 Lightweight and easy to deploy with Docker Compose.

 ## Usage